fastruby/ombu_labs-shortener/README.md

 ## Code of Conduct

-Everyone interacting in the Ombulabs::Shortener project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ombulabs-shortener/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the OmbuLabs::Shortener project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fastruby/ombulabs-shortener/blob/master/CODE_OF_CONDUCT.md).